-If you invest in our common stock, your interest will be diluted immediately to the extent of the difference between the initial public offering price of \$6.00 per share of our common stock and the as adjusted net tangible book value per share of our common stock after this offering.
+If you invest in our common stock, your interest will be diluted immediately to the extent of the difference between the assumed initial public offering price of \$7.00 per share of our common stock, the mid-point of the range on the front cover of this prospectus, and the as adjusted net tangible book value per share of our common stock after this offering.
 Net tangible book value as of March 31, 2006 was \$8.7 million, or \$1.40 per share.
-Our net tangible book value per share set forth below represents our total tangible assets (total assets less intangible assets) less total liabilities, divided by the number of shares of our common stock outstanding on March 31, 2006, which includes shares of common stock that will be issued to Carilion Health System in connection with certain antidilution provisions afforded to that stockholder upon the closing of this offering.
+Our net tangible book value per share set forth below represents our total tangible assets (total assets less intangible assets) less total liabilities, divided by the number of shares of our common stock outstanding on March 31, 2006, which includes shares of common stock that will be issued to Carilion Health System in connection with certain antidilution provisions afforded to that stockholder upon the effectiveness of this offering.

 Dilution per share to new investors represents the difference between the amount per share paid by new investors who purchase shares of common stock in this offering and the as adjusted net tangible book value per share of common stock immediately after the completion of this offering.
-Giving effect to the sale of shares of our common stock offered by us at the initial public offering price of \$6.00 per share and after deducting the underwriting discount and estimated offering expenses, our as adjusted net tangible book value as of March 31, 2006 would have been approximately \$26.8 million.
-This amount represents an immediate increase in net tangible book value of \$1.35 per share to our existing stockholders and an immediate dilution in net tangible book value of \$3.25 per share to new investors purchasing shares of our common stock in this offering.
+Giving effect to the sale of shares of our common stock offered by us at the assumed initial public offering price of \$7.00 per share, the mid-point of the range on the front cover of this prospectus, and after deducting the underwriting discount and estimated offering expenses, our as adjusted net tangible book value as of March 31, 2006 would have been approximately \$33.2 million.
+This amount represents an immediate increase in net tangible book value of \$1.85 per share to our existing stockholders and an immediate dilution in net tangible book value of \$3.75 per share to new investors purchasing shares of our common stock in this offering.
 The following table illustrates this dilution:

-Initial public offering price per share \$6.00 Net tangible book value per share as of March 31, 2006 \$1.40 Increase in net tangible book value per share attributable to this offering per share to existing investors \$1.35 As adjusted net tangible book value per share after this offering \$2.75 Dilution per share to new investors \$3.25
+Assumed initial public offering price per share \$7.00 Net tangible book value per share as of March 31, 2006 \$1.40 Increase in net tangible book value per share attributable to this offering per share to existing investors \$1.85 As adjusted net tangible book value per share after this offering \$3.25 Dilution per share to new investors \$3.75